KrishnaNAcharya/KrishnaNAcharya/README.md

 I'm primarily a full stack developer.
 Curious about where AI is headed.
 My bet?
 Small LLMs are the future.

 I talk like I’m joking 95% of the time, but the remaining 5% I’m dead serious… sometimes even I can’t tell which is which.
-If something is working perfectly, I’ll still open it to understand why it’s working perfectly.
 My brain’s peak hours are 1AM to 4AM.
 Productivity?
 No. Random curiosity rabbit holes?
 Absolutely yes.

 I'll look into Spring Boot and system design when I get the time.
 I'm prioritising my mental and physical health more.
 My hairline has gone back a kilometer already.
 I still cannot believe that despite the burnout, my memory power is inhuman.
 I can remember what I've eaten, at what time, in what place, and entire conversations that happened 10 years ago like nothing.
 The more I think about it, the more this curse is terrifying.